chaoting-sun/GCT-Plus/README.md

 ## About the Project

-In this project, we used conditional variational autoencoder (CVAE) based Transformer on multiple tasks, including unconditioned, property-based, structure-based, and property-structure-based generation, as well as molecular interpolation.
-The model architecture was sourced from GCT, trained on a dataset of approximately 1.58 million neutral molecules provided by the MOSES benchmarking platform.
+In this project, we utilized the [GCT](https://github.com/Hyunseung-Kim/molGCT) model, originally a conditional variational autoencoder (CVAE) with a Transformer architecture, designed for generating molecules based on properties.
+We extended GCT's functionality to incorporate structure-based generation using the Bemis-Murcko scaffold, and we've named this enhanced version GCT-Plus.

-More updated information can be seen from [GCT-Plus](https://github.com/chaoting-sun/GCT-Plus).
+We conducted extensive training of GCT-Plus on a dataset containing approximately 1.58 million neutral molecules, sourced from the MOSES benchmarking platform.
+We trained GCT-Plus for multiple tasks, including unconditioned generation, property-based generation, structure-based generation, and property-structure-based generation.
+Furthermore, we employed GCT-Plus for molecular interpolation, enabling the creation of new molecules with structures resembling those of two given starting molecules.

 ## Getting Started